pyushkevich/mold_helper/docs/source/mold7T.rst

       .. image:: images/trimpoly3.png

-7. Save the segmentation as `cropmask.nii.gz`
+7. Save the segmentation as :code:`cropmask.nii.gz`

 8. Run the following command to crop the block: